-Acad-Myth is an email list for academic discussion that is related to the study of myth.
+Acad-Myth is an academic email list for discussion related to the study of myth.
 It is a free service that is managed independently, but as an informal, joint venture between the Universities of Aberdeen and Essex.
 It is based on the National Academic Mailing List Service known as 'JISCMail' which is hosted and run by the Science and Technology Facilities Council's Rutherford Appleton Laboratory.

 List membership is at the discretion of the moderation management team and restricted to people with a bona fide academic interest in myth.
 It is anticipated that most subscribers will be academics, students, authors or researchers in myth or a closely-related field (e.g.: folklore, religion, film, literature).

 Applications for list membership can be submitted online and usually need to be supported by a reference from an existing list member who can vouch for the applicant's bona fide academic interest in myth.
 Exceptions from this requirement will be made if eligibility for membership of the list can be verified in other ways, e.g.: at myth conferences, being staff/students at a myth centre, or having published relevant academic papers or books.